miracum/fhir-pseudonymizer/README.md

 > Send a FHIR® resource to `/fhir/$de-identify` get it back anonymized and/or pseudonymized.

-Based on the brilliant [FHIR Tools for Anonymization](https://github.com/microsoft/FHIR-Tools-for-Anonymization/).
+Based on the brilliant [Tools for Health Data Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization).

 ## Usage